Veuillez utiliser cette adresse pour citer ce document : https://hdl.handle.net/20.500.12394/17890

 Lengua Fernandez, Marko Antonio

-metadata.dc.contributor.advisor: Lengua Fernandez, Marko Antonio
+metadata.dc.contributor.advisor: Lengua Fernández, Marko Antonio

-Keywords: Ingeniería civil
+Mots-clés: Ingeniería civil

 Proyectos de construcción